Closed-cell Spray foam that’s used for a roofing system weighs about one pound per square foot.

 The same goes for your roof.

 If your roof is overweight, the added stress on your building will cause structural issues down the road.
-And again, just like your body, structures weaken with age.
+And again, just as your body does, structures weaken with age.

 Every year, your commercial roof will endure:

-If you’re looking for a new roof, hopefully, this post describes roof weight, why it’s important, and how spray foam is one of the most lightweight options available.
+If you’re looking for a new roof, hopefully this post explains roof weight, why it’s important, and how spray foam is one of the lightest options available.

 Want to learn more about spray polyurethane roofs?
 Click below to download our eBook that goes into more details about spray foam, including: